hyungccho/hyungccho.github.io/_posts/blog/2015-09-27-runtime-complexities.md

 end
 {% endhighlight %}

-Now our constant time function should be represented by O(5), and in this particular case it might not matter too much, but what if one operation in a different situation took a significant amount of time?
+Now our constant time function should be represented by O(5) but Big O treats it the same as O(1), and in this particular case it might not matter too much, but what if one operation in a different situation took a significant amount of time?

 To imitate this, let's add a sleep to both of our methods.